 Depending on services is nothing new for established manufacturers.
 Rolls-Royce, the London-based maker of aircraft engines, had revenue of 3 billion pounds ($4.7 billion) from servicing in the first half of 2012, about 53 percent of its sales, according to its earnings report on July 26.
-Mobile phone providers from Vodafone Group Plc (VOD) to AT&T Inc. (T) routinely sell handsets below cost, recouping profit through service contracts.
+Mobile phone providers from Vodafone Group Plc (VOD) to AT&T Inc. (T:US) routinely sell handsets below cost, recouping profit through service contracts.

 “If you look at jet turbine companies like Rolls-Royce, they would tend to make more revenue on after-sales servicing than on the original sales of their engines,” Robert Clover, research director at Aarhus, Denmark-based Make Consulting, said in an interview.
 “If you’re making zero percent margins on your manufacturing business, you’ll take a mid-teen margin on a smaller side of your business.”

 Gamesa Corp.
 (GAM) Tecnologica SA is also ramping up its services offering in a reversal of policy after the Zamudio, Spain-based company sold the unit performing that function in 2006 for 170 million euros to 3i Group Plc.
 (III) Gamesa On April 13 said it started a new unit to service components such as gearboxes, generators and blades.